maplibre/maplibre-native-qt/README.md

 ![MapLibre Logo](https://maplibre.org/img/maplibre-logo-big.svg)

-# qt-geoservices-maplibre-gl
+# maplibre-native-qt

-Qt Location MapLibre GL Plugin
+MapLibre Native Qt bindings and Qt Location MapLibre Plugin

+**Important notice:** Repository is being reorganised for Qt 6.5 support.
+Some features will go away temporarily and API will change also for older releases in the upcoming version 3.0 of the Qt bindings and Qt Location plugin.

 ## How to build?